atarashansky/useful_code_snippets/README.md

 # Useful code snippets
-A collection of useful code snippets with usage examples.
-This will grow over time as I add various bits of code.
+An eclectic collection of useful code snippets with usage examples.
+This will grow over time as I add various bits of useful code I've written over the years.
+As it grows, I'll probably sort each snippet into categories.

 - [Converting a Pandas DataFrame to a dictionary -- 03/04/2020](#converting-a-pandas-dataframe-to-a-dictionary)
 - [Running PCA on scipy sparse matrices -- 03/04/2020](#running-pca-on-scipy-sparse-matrices)